dlemire60/openc2-oif-orchestrator/README.md

-To get started please reference [https://github.com/oasis-open/openc2-oif-orchestrator/blob/master/docs/README.md](https://github.com/oasis-open/openc2-oif-orchestrator/blob/master/docs/README.md)
+To get started please reference [README.md in the /docs folder](./docs/README.md)